TAX POLICY

 Tax management, assisted where necessary by external advisors, tries to eliminate the risk arising from uncertainty or complexity in interpreting laws and regulations.
 Despite this, given the size of its business and the volume of tax obligations, the Group’s tax positions may be contested by tax authorities due to differing interpretations.
 In such cases, the tax management aims to defend the Group’s interests while respecting the spirit and letter of the texts and the objective sought by the legislator.

-This tax policy is set out at the level of Bouygues SA, the Group’s parent company headquartered in France, and has been brought to the attention of the Group’s Board of Directors.
+This tax policy is set out at the level of Bouygues SA, the Group’s parent company headquartered in France, and has been brought to the attention of the Audit Committee and the Group’s Board of Directors.

 The Chief Executive Officers and Chief Financial Officers of Group entities, assisted by their tax teams, implement this policy locally.
 Chief Financial Officers, with support from internal audit, are also responsible for ensuring that the controls and procedures underpinning this policy are in place, and are regularly updated and executed.